Everyway That I Can

-The song ultimately won Eurovision Song Contest 2003 by a two-point margin, and went on to achieve commercial success throughout Europe, peaking at number 1 on singles charts in Greece, Sweden, and Turkey, as well as attaining top 10 peaks in Austria, Belgium, the Netherlands, Romania, and Spain.
-It continues to be ranked among the best Eurovision entries of all time.
+It went on to achieve commercial success throughout Europe, peaking at number one on singles charts of Greece, Sweden, and Turkey, as well as attaining top-10 peaks in Austria, Belgium, the Netherlands, Romania, and Spain.
+It continues to be ranked among the best Eurovision entries.

-Eurovision Song Contest 2003

 Background

+Conception

+"Everyway That I Can" was composed by Sertab Erener and Demir Demirkan with lyrics by Demirkan.
+Erener recorded it with production and arrangement by Ozan Çolakoğlu, famous for his works with pop idol Tarkan.
+She recorded two versions of the song, one fully in English, and another with Turkish and English lyrics.